sabriallani/Simulation-Loon-Balloons/README.md

    Upload the input file to initialize the simulation.

 2. **Interactive Control**:
-   Adjust the altitude of each balloon at every turn.
+   The application calculates the optimal altitude adjustment for each balloon to maximize target coverage.

-3. **Visualization**:
+3. **Text-Based Visualization**:
-   - Balloon positions and target coverage are displayed on a grid.
+   - Balloon positions and target coverage are displayed as a grid of characters (`B` for balloons, `T` for targets).
    - Real-time updates for scores and simulation data.

 4. **Results**: